short-changed

 双语例句

-- We have been short-changed by the government.
+- Our children have been short-changed by the education system.